jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 };
 ```

-But we can do better.
-We should hold ourselves to the standard that when
+But we can do better than just fixing the **current** bug.
+We should
-we add a new case to a union type, our type checker **always** complains
+write code so that when we add a new case to a union type, our type
-when we haven't updated our logic to cover the additional case.
-What if
+checker alerts us before a **future** bug even happens.
+What if instead
-instead of a silent bug, we got this cheery message from our type
+of a silent bug, we got this cheery message from our type checker?
-checker?

 > Hey, you forgot to add a case to `needsCancelButton` for the new
 > screen you added. *🙂*